swatistw/ReactApolloGraphQLDemo/README.md

-# Logging Into React Native Apps with Facebook or Google
+# Signup, Login Into React Native Apps using graphQL, react-apollo with Facebook or Google Logging

-Learn how to log users into React Native apps via Facebook or Google OAuth.

-## Tutorial

-Read the full tutorial here http://rationalappdev.com/logging-into-react-native-apps-with-facebook-or-google

 ## Demo